Myanmar police fire tear gas, rubber bullets at protesters - WTMJ

 But the military has showed no sign of backing down.

 The protesters and their supporters have appealed for help from abroad, but there are few prospects for major intervention.
-The results of Tuesday’s special meeting of the Association of Southeast Asian Nations, held by video conference because of the coronavirus pandemic, were expected to be announced in the evening.
+A special meeting Tuesday of the Association of Southeast Asian Nations, held by video conference because of the coronavirus pandemic, called for an end to violence and the start of talks on a peaceful settlement.
 But the 10-nation regional group’s policy of seeking a consensus among its members makes it unlikely to take strong action.

 The U.N.’s independent expert on human rights in Myanmar, Tom Andrews, has proposed that countries could institute a global embargo on the sale of arms to Myanmar and “tough, targeted and coordinated sanctions” against those responsible for the coup, the crackdown and other rights abuses.